falconsmilie/phospy/README.md

 pytest -m parity
 ```

-That gate covers:

-- linting and formatting via `pre-commit`
-- the regular Python test suite, including the documented example smoke test
-- the parity suite against the committed R-backed fixtures

-Supporting documentation:
+Helpful follow-on reading:

-- [`docs/validation-and-parity.md`](docs/validation-and-parity.md) explains the validation layers, release gate, and
+- [`docs/validation-and-parity.md`](docs/validation-and-parity.md) explains the validation layers and release gate
-  test commands
 - [`docs/parity.md`](docs/parity.md) explains what parity means here, especially for the native kinase workflow
-- [`docs/fixtures.md`](docs/fixtures.md) explains the fixture and trace directories, generation commands, and which
+- [`docs/fixtures.md`](docs/fixtures.md) maps the fixture and trace directories
-  outputs are committed reference data
-- [`docs/roadmap.md`](docs/roadmap.md) explains the most likely next expansion areas after 1.0.0
+- [`docs/roadmap.md`](docs/roadmap.md) outlines the most likely next steps after 1.0.0
-- [`CONTRIBUTING.md`](CONTRIBUTING.md) covers local setup, linting, tests, and CI expectations
+- [`CONTRIBUTING.md`](CONTRIBUTING.md) covers local setup and contribution expectations
 - [`CHANGELOG.md`](CHANGELOG.md) contains the 1.0.0 release notes

-## Roadmap

-[`docs/roadmap.md`](docs/roadmap.md) sets out the most credible next steps after 1.0.0.
-In practice, PhosPy is most
-likely to grow by extending the native workflow surface already in the repository: CLI support for `KinaseWorkflow`,
-broader seam-level validation around the native workflow, better trace tooling, and carefully chosen PhosR-inspired
-ports that fit the current narrow scope.

 ## Known Limitations

-Before you adopt PhosPy, the important boundaries are:
+A few boundaries matter before you adopt PhosPy:

 - **Selective scope only.** PhosPy 1.0.0 covers the workflows documented above and nothing broader.
 - **Parity is seam-level, not package-wide.** Validation claims are limited to the committed fixture-backed seams
   described in [`docs/validation-and-parity.md`](docs/validation-and-parity.md) and [`docs/parity.md`](docs/parity.md).
 - **`KinaseWorkflow` is native first.** It includes an `svm_mode="r_parity"` option for narrower learner-seam
-  comparisons, but the default mode is the preferred Python-native path and is not claimed to numerically match every
+  comparison, but the default mode is the preferred Python-native path and is not claimed to numerically match every
   PhosR result.
 - **The CLI is intentionally small.** It covers the core preprocessing and `predMat`-driven downstream path.
-The native
+The
-  kinase workflow is currently exposed through the Python API and example script.
+  native kinase workflow is currently exposed through the Python API and example script.
-- **R is only required for fixture regeneration.** Running the committed Python test suite does not require R, but
+- **R is only required for fixture regeneration.** Running the committed Python test suite does not require R.
-  regenerating the R reference fixtures does.

 ## Attribution

-All scientific credit for the original methods, package design, and biological workflow belongs to the PhosR authors and
+All scientific credit for the original methods, package design, and biological workflow belongs to the PhosR authors
-maintainers.
+and maintainers.

 Please cite and acknowledge the original PhosR work when using this repository: